schappim/mBot-Gitbook/section-3-chapter-12-install-mblock-on-your-computer.md

 ---

 Great work!
 Now that you have installed mBlock, started it for the first time, and are familiar with its components, go on to the next chapter where you will learn about the most important programming blocks and create your first programs.

+---

+**Question 3.13.1: What operating systems can mBlock work with?**

+A. Windows

+B. Mac OS

+C. Linux

+D. All of the above

+_Answer: D_

+---

+**Question 3.13.2: Which part of the mBlock window can you see the sprite \(by default, the Panda image\) move?**

+A. the Stage

+B. the Sprite List

+C. the Blocks Palette

+D. the Scripts Area

+E. the Costumes Area

+_Answer: A_

+---

+**Question 3.13.3: Which part of the mBlock window do you write your program?**

+A. the Stage

+B. the Sprite List

+C. the Blocks Palette

+D. the Scripts Area

+E. the Costumes Area

+_Answer: D_

+---

+**Question 3.13.4: Can you change the way that the Sprite looks?**

+A. Yes

+B. No

+_Answer: A_

+---

+**Question 3.13.5: Which part of the mBlock window will you use in order to change the way that the Sprite looks?**

+A. the Stage

+B. the Sprite List

+C. the Blocks Palette

+D. the Scripts Area

+E. the Costumes Area

+_Answer: E_

+---

+**Checklist**

+Double-check that at this point, the following are completed:

+\[ \] You have installed mBlock on your computer

+\[ \] You are familiar with the components that make up the mBlock window

+---